bencheeorg/benchee/README.md

 Library for easy and nice (micro) benchmarking in Elixir.
 It allows you to compare the performance of different pieces of code and functions at a glance.
 Benchee is also versatile and extensible, relying only on functions - no macros!

-Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but of course it is a more functional spin as it fully lives in the Elixir world.
+Somewhat inspired by [benchmark-ips](https://github.com/evanphx/benchmark-ips) from the ruby world, but a very different interface and a functional spin.

 General features: